Local measurements and the entanglement transition in quantum spin chains: Strict locality and long-range correlations

 \begin{remark} (i) One may wish to reproduce the proof above in the case where $W^{R_j}_{\tilde{g}}$ are only $f_W$-localized.
 Then \eqref{eq: UWU Omega=W Omega} and \eqref{eq: W^R Omega_n = V^R Omega_n} are no longer exact equalities but rather almost equalities with a bound that can be calculated.
 For example,

-with $N$ is the radius of the measurement blocks.
+where $N$ is the radius of the measurement blocks.
 This follows by approximating $W^{R_j}_{\tilde{g}}$ with a strictly local operator supported on $[j-N,j+N]$.
 Similarly, \eqref{eq: W^R Omega_n = V^R Omega_n} becomes

 where $\tilde{\mathcal{N}}_n$ comes from the renormalization of the vector $\Omega_n$.
-As $\mathcal{N}_n$ is expected to decay exponentially in $n$, this bound is of little value since $N$ is fixed.
+As $\tilde{\mathcal{N}}_n$ decays in general exponentially in $n$, this bound is of little value since $N$ is fixed.
 This `small denominator' problem is the technical hurdle to prove Theorem~\ref{theorem: long range correlations with QCA} for the general short-range entanglement definition \ref{def: short range entangled states}.

-(ii) In this proof, we used the additional assumption that the state is in a trivial SPT phase for the subgroup $G$.
-This is necessary to ensure a trivial commutation relation between the unitary representations of the measured group $G$.

-(iii) The result of Theorem~\ref{theorem: long range correlations with QCA} is fundamentally related to the commutation of the measurement and the edge operators $W^{R_j}_g$.
+(ii) The result of Theorem~\ref{theorem: long range correlations with QCA} is fundamentally related to the commutation of the measurement and the edge operators $W^{R_j}_g$.
 Indeed, with the additional assumption that